Cover meets Robbins while Betting on Bounded Data: $\ln n$ Regret and Almost Sure $\ln\ln n$ Regret: Trade-offs Between Regret and Growth Rate and their Resolution

-Thus, while in the bounded setting there appears to be a trade-off between a uniform worst-case guarantee of $O(\ln n)$ and improved regret of $O(\ln\ln n)$ on typical paths (at the cost of linear regret on the complement), this trade-off does not arise in the sub-Gaussian setting, where both regrets are only on typical paths.
+Thus, while in the bounded setting there appears to be a trade-off between a uniform worst-case guarantee of $O(\ln n)$ and improved regret of $O(\ln\ln n)$ on typical paths (at the cost of linear regret on the complement), this trade-off does not arise in the sub-Gaussian setting where both kinds of regrets are only on typical paths.

-In Section~\ref{sec:BOB}, we show that a simple convex combination of the two mixtures achieves a best-of-both-worlds guarantee, effectively eliminating the apparent trade-off in the bounded data setting.

-\item {\bf Regret vs.\ growth rate} \begin{itemize} \item In the bounded data setting, the uniform mixture wealth achieves an asymptotically optimal growth rate (given around~\eqref{eq:loggrowthrate}) under the assumption that the data are generated iid from a distribution with support in $[0,1]$.
-However, it incurs $O(\ln n)$ regret on every path.
-In contrast, Robbins' mixture wealth achieves a smaller $O(\ln \ln n)$ regret on certain paths and linear on the complement, but its growth rate is suboptimal (by a multiplicative factor) for distributions satisfying the condition in~\eqref{eq:cond}.
+\item {\bf Regret vs.\ growth rate.} First, in the bounded data setting, the uniform mixture wealth suffers $O(\ln n)$ regret on every path, but achieves an asymptotically optimal growth rate (given around~\eqref{eq:loggrowthrate}) under the assumption that the data are generated iid from a distribution with support in $[0,1]$.
+In contrast, \citet{orabona2023tight}'s mixture wealth achieves a smaller $O(\ln \ln n)$ regret on certain paths and linear on the complement, at the cost of a suboptimal growth rate for distributions satisfying the condition in~\eqref{eq:cond}.

-\item In the sub-Gaussian setting, \citet{agrawal2025regret} point out a similar phenomenon: while Robbins' mixture wealth achieves improved regret on a set of paths, its growth rate deteriorates on the complement, where it incurs linear regret.
-The Gaussian mixture wealth, on the other hand, achieves an asymptotically optimal growth rate, but guarantees a higher conditional regret of $O(\ln n)$. \end{itemize}
+Second, in the sub-Gaussian setting, \citet{agrawal2025regret} point out a similar phenomenon: while Robbins' mixture wealth achieves improved regret on a set of paths, its growth rate deteriorates on the complement, where it incurs linear regret.
+The Gaussian mixture wealth, on the other hand, achieves an asymptotically optimal growth rate, but guarantees only a higher conditional regret of $O(\ln n)$.

-Thus, in both settings, there appears to be a trade-off between achieving optimal growth rates and controlling path-wise regret.
-We resolve this apparent trade-off in both the bounded and sub-Gaussian settings.
-Again, the simple convex combination of the two mixtures proposed in Section~\ref{sec:BOB} achieves a best-of-both-worlds guarantee.
+Thus, in both settings, there appears to be a trade-off between achieving an optimal growth rate and controlling path-wise regret. \end{enumerate}

-In particular, for the bounded data setting, the resulting wealth process achieves $O(\ln\ln n)$ regret on the set where Robbins' mixture attains this rate, and $O(\ln n)$ regret on the complement, while also achieving the optimal growth rate against \emph{all alternative distributions} with support in $[0,1]$.
-Similarly, in the sub-Gaussian setting, the resulting wealth process achieves the optimal growth rate and improved regret (either $O(\ln \ln n)$ or $O(\ln n)$) on a set of measure one when the data are generated from any sub-Gaussian distribution.